 $600 worth of service in under 300 words.
 I'm in the wrong business.

-Review about: Bark Busters Dog Training.
+Product or Service Mentioned: Bark Busters Dog Training.

 Reason of review: Bad quality.

 I liked: Nationwide, Life of the dog warranty.